Lex-DRL/AID-guide/docs/Quickstart_in_robust_worlds.md

 >
 > Shepard:<br>
 > SUMMARY: human male, 30y, military, Alliance forces, first human Spectre.<br>
-> APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair, brown eyes.
+> APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair-color, brown eyes-color.
 </details>

 Note: the above example shows the use of special phrases like `30y` (no space).
 They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.